Chief Bender: Later career

 Over his career, his win–loss record was 212–127, for a .625 winning percentage (a category in which he led the American League in three seasons), and a career 2.46 ERA.
-His talent was even more noticeable in the high-pressure environment of the World Series; in five trips to the championship series, he managed six wins and a 2.44 ERA, completing 9 of the 10 games he started, putting him 2nd in World Series history behind Christy Mathewson.
-In the 1911 Series, he pitched three complete games to tie Christy Mathewson's record of three complete games in a World Series.
+His talent was even more noticeable in the high-pressure environment of the World Series; in five trips to the championship series, he managed six wins and a 2.44 ERA, completing 9 of the 10 games he started, putting him second in World Series history behind Christy Mathewson.
+In the 1911 Series, he pitched three complete games to tie Mathewson's record of three complete games in a World Series.
 He also threw a no-hitter on May 12, 1910, beating the Cleveland Indians 4–0.

 Bender was an adept hitting pitcher in his major league career, posting a .212 batting average (243-for-1,147) with 102 runs, 6 home runs and 116 RBI.
 Bender notably hit two home runs in one game—rare for the dead ball era—in a 1906 game where he replaced outfielder Topsy Hartsel.
 He had 10 or more RBI in a season four times, with a career-high 16 in 1910.

 Minor leagues

 In 1919, Bender pitched in the minor leagues for the Richmond Colts of the Virginia League.
 He earned a 29–2 record that year.
-He spent the next three seasons as a player-manager; the first two seasons were with the New Haven Weissmen/Indians, and the third was with the Class AA Reading Aces.
+He spent the next three seasons as a player-manager: the first two seasons with the New Haven Weissmen/Indians and the third was with the Class AA Reading Aces.
 For the 1920 New Haven team, Bender recorded 25 wins as a pitcher.
 His record declined to 13–7 in 1921 and 8–13 in 1922.

 In 1923 and 1924, Bender did not manage, but did pitch for the minor league Baltimore Orioles and the New Haven Profs, respectively.
 He went 6–3 with a 5.03 ERA for Baltimore, then went 6–4 with a 3.07 ERA for New Haven.

 Coaching career

-He came back to the majors as a coach for the Chicago White Sox (1925–26) and even made a cameo appearance on the mound in 1925.
-Between 1924 and 1928, Bender managed the baseball team at the United States Naval Academy.
-He recorded a 42–34–2 record for the Naval Academy.
-In 1931, he coached for the Giants and the next year managed the Yankee affiliate in the Central League.
-He then returned to the Athletics where he worked the rest of his life as a scout, minor league manager, and coach.
+Bender came back to the majors as a coach for the Chicago White Sox (1925–26) and even made a cameo appearance on the mound in 1925.
+Between 1924 and 1928, Bender managed the baseball team at the United States Naval Academy, where he had a record of 42–34–2.
+In 1931, he coached for the Giants and the next year managed the Yankees affiliate in the Central League.
+He then returned to the Athletics where he worked as a scout, minor league manager, and coach.
+The Yankees signed Bender in February 1942 as a pitching coach for the Newark Bears.